 A large upstairs lounge with balcony and wood burning stove takes full advantage of the views on both sides and will easily accommodate all nine of the guests.
 TV, DVD and video player, extensive book library (adult and children's) and games for all ages.
 Wood burning stove.
 Double doors leading to large balcony with wonderful views of the summit of Blencathra.

 For parties with children it can be nice to take advantage of the second lounge downstairs for film or games nights.
 A wide range of games and films and quite a collection of dressing up clothes are available for our younger guests.
 Downstairs lounge has open fire, TV and DVD player.
 Access to south facing garden via exterior door.

-BRAND NEW KITCHEN BEING INSTALLED JANUARY 2015
+BRAND NEW KITCHEN INSTALLED FEB 2015